Shafie247/PaymentIntentsIntegration/README.md

 //npm install
 //npm run start-backend

+To get the frontend to communicate with the server -> run node server.js

 Once you have localhost3000 up and running and it's communicating with the server side code, it's time to run 3 test scenarios: